Aerospace & Defense has been saved

 Delivering industry insights

-Bringing deep cross-sector experience to your most complicated challenges, Deloitte's Aerospace and Defense (A&D) industry professionals have demonstrated insight extending to aerospace, commercial aircraft, business and general aviation, and defense.
+Bringing deep cross-sector experience to your most complicated challenges, Deloitte's Aerospace & Defense (A&D) industry professionals have demonstrated insight extending to aerospace, commercial aircraft, business and general aviation, and defense.

 About Deloitte’s Aerospace & Defense practice

-Deloitte is a leading presence in the A&D industry, providing services to more than 95% of the Fortune 500 and more than 80% of the Fortune 1000 A&D companies through more than 600 professionals.1
+Deloitte is a leading presence in the A&D industry, providing services to greater than 95 percent of the Fortune 500 A&D companies through more than 1500 professionals.1

 Many of our practitioners have worked in the A&D industry and/or the military prior to joining our organization and have deep industry experience across many sectors.
 The level of experience and connectivity of these practitioners allows us to provide insights and observations regarding the latest in commercial concepts, technology, and operating procedures in order to address client issues.